Chouaib-Djerdi/Expert-System-API/README.md

 2. **Log in to the admin interface**: Start your Django server and navigate to `http://localhost:8000/admin` in your web browser.
 Log in with your superuser credentials.

 3. **Add problems and signs**: In the admin interface, you can add `Problem` and `Sign` instances.
 Each `Problem` instance should have a name, a description, solutions, and associated signs.
 Each `Sign` instance should have a name.

-Remember to test your API thoroughly to ensure it works as expected.
-Good luck with your project! 😊